Highzik/My-Portfolio/README.md

 I created a new container for styles.
 In it has a sub-containers holding different style section of the webpage I am yet to complete the range part of the skill section in this job.
 I have 2 sections of this job to be completed, i.e., the blog section and the skill section.
+I completed the pricing plan section (although, a little part of the styling is needed)